Hills Showground metro station

-Hills Showground railway station is an underground rapid transit station built by the Metro Trains Sydney consortium at Doran Drive, Castle Hill, in Sydney, Australia.
-The station, located near the Castle Hill Showground, was built as part of Transport for NSW's Sydney Metro Northwest project, to serve future train services to Rouse Hill and Chatswood.
+Hills Showground railway station is an underground Sydney Metro station on Doran Drive, in the suburb of Castle Hill, New South Wales, Australia.
+The station, located near the Castle Hill Showground, serves the Metro North West & Bankstown Line and was built as part of the Sydney Metro Northwest project.
 The station is planned to eventually serve trains to the Sydney central business district and Bankstown as part of the government's 20-year Sydney's Rail Future strategy.
 The station opened 26 May 2019.
+It is currently the least used station on the Sydney Metro.

 History

 The original plans for the North West Rail Link showed a station called Hills Centre, after the complex of civic buildings of the same name.
 This was to have been constructed on the site of the Castle Hill Showground.
 Following community consultation, it was determined that the station would be moved to the Hills Centre site – requiring its demolition – in order to retain the Showground.
 The station was renamed as a result.